But you just can't seem to decide? We are SO glad you found us!

 When Muslims pray, they pray in the direction of the holy city of Mecca.
 This wall indicates the way in which the mosque patrons should pray.
 All Tekke Bokhara rugs are hand knotted wool with the finest Persian knots.

-The most luxurious Bokharas are crafted in Pakistan because Pakistan is the only country that uses the double pile construction.
+The most luxurious Bokhara rugs are crafted in Pakistan because Pakistan is the only country that uses the double pile construction.
 Yes, Bokhara rugs are that luxurious.

 How do I style a Bokhara Rug?

-Here are some images to help you out!
+Easy!
+Here are some images to help you out:

-This client placed a 2x3 Bokhara rug in this sitting are to add purpose to the open floor plan.
+One of the main purposes of rugs is to define the space.
+This client placed a 2x3 Bokhara rug in this sitting area to add purpose to the open floor plan.

 If you are recording, the wool will absorb any echo to provide excellent recording quality.
 You can also place on large rug under the entire piano for even more drama.

-You can probably guess what I'm about to say...
+You can probably guess what we're about to say...

 This rug totally defines the space!
-Instead of a mirror thrown in the corner, this space looks purposeful with the Bokhara anchor.
+Instead of a mirror thrown in the corner, this space looks purposeful with the Bokhara rug as an anchor.
+And now onto our personal favorite...

 Try it out!

-And our fabulous in house graphic designer, George can photoshop the rug into you home so you can see it before you get it!
+We will help you choose a selection of rugs that would fit perfectly in your space and our in-house designer, George, can actually Photoshop the rug into you home so you can see it before you get it!

-If have been searching the web high and low and still can find the perfect piece, RugKnots can custom design any color, pattern, size, shape...
+If have been searching the web high and low and still can't find the perfect piece, RugKnots can custom design any color, pattern, size, shape!